Celebrated (part four)

 For the university’s own county, newer records, a far greater breadth of records, two cabinets complete of them, near the front and within sight of the desk.

 For other, distant places, this…why not say it?…motley assortment.
 Fauna, forestry, farming, famous sons.
 Odds and ends.
 The reminiscences of an army nurse, gone in 1900 to the Philippines.
 A professional guide and trapper, gone to the swamps of a Florida mythically unfamiliar.
 And this Tom held in his hand, a detective’s of the aughts.
 Big lives, he told himself, people led those days.

 “Fix chapter one, and bring me chapter two when you’re ready,” she’d said.

-He’d resumed the typewriter and sat incapable of writing.
+He had resumed the typewriter and sat, incapable of flexing a finger.
 What his story needed was another thing to happen.